HeydarliAtabay/EZgas/docs/UnitTestReport.md

     <Define here criteria, predicates and the combination of predicates for each function of each class.
     Define test cases to cover all equivalence classes and boundary conditions.
-    In the table, report the description of the black box test case and the correspondence with the JUnit black box test case name/number>
+    In the table, report the description of the black box test case and (traceability) the correspondence with the JUnit test case writing the class and method name that contains the test case>
+    <JUnit test classes must be in src/test/java/it/polito/ezgas   You find here, and you can use,  class EZGasApplicationTests.java that is executed before
+    the set up of all Spring components
+    >

  ### **Class *class_name* - method *name***